XmasCarola/XmasCarola/README.md

 - 👋 Hi, I’m @XmasCarola
 - 👀 I’m interested in coding, dancing and exploring.
 - 🌱 I’m a software developer and a freshwoman, aka first-year student, in computer engineering.
-- 💞️ I’m looking to collaborate on a great variety of projects, mainly on webDev and data tagging.
+- 💞️ I’m looking to collaborate on a great variety of projects.
 - 📫 How to reach out: () => {
                            (spyOnMe)
                                ? console.log("Do nothing")